Everyone has different needs and requirements when deciding what to pack for travelling.

 With our supplies running low whilst we were in India, our solution was to go to the pharmacy at the local hospital.
 Whilst they wouldn’t provide us with our medication directly, they told us the reputable pharmacy at which we could get it.
 That’s exactly what we did.

 Toiletries for the adventure were, in our opinion at the time of leaving, a must.
 We both had our favourites that we had to take!
-8 months in and we just buy whatever is available.
+8 months in and we just bought whatever was available.

 Your outlook on these things changes as you travel.
 We aren’t saying that we don’t wash or keep on top of our personal hygiene, but deodorant is deodorant after all.